Katrina Breitreiter, DVM, DABVP (Feline) | She/Her

 When not working, Dr. Breitreiter enjoys yoga, playing video games & board games, reading, and travel.
 She and her husband share their home with their six feline fur-babies.

 Dr. Sara Thomas has been an associate veterinarian at South Austin Cat Hospital since May of 2020.
 She was born and raised in beautiful Austin, TX.
 After being heavily involved in the animal shelter world in Austin for several years, Dr. Thomas decided to pursue a career in veterinary medicine.
-Dr. Thomas finished her undergraduate degree at Texas State University in 2016, then moved to the Midwest where she graduated from Kansas State University College of Veterinary Medicine in May of 2020.
+Dr. Thomas finished her undergraduate degree at Texas State University, then moved to the Midwest where she graduated from Kansas State University College of Veterinary Medicine.
 She was known as the “cat person” in her veterinary class.

 Dr. Thomas is an active member of the American Association of Feline Practitioners and she is currently finishing additional training in feline medicine through the University of Sydney.
 Dr. Thomas’ areas of interest include soft tissue surgery, dentistry, hospice and geriatric wellness.
 The human-animal bond is very important to Dr. Thomas.
 Educating, working with, and developing a relationship with cat parents is one of her favorite parts of being a veterinarian.
 As a fear-free practitioner, Dr. Thomas tries to make every cat as comfortable as possible while visiting South Austin Cat Hospital and truly believes every cat is a good cat.
 She’s never met a cat she didn’t love and Dr. Thomas looks forward to providing gold standard care for each and every cat she meets!